fruit-bat/pico-radiolib-core1262-hf/README.md

 The project builds using the [PicoSDK](https://github.com/raspberrypi/pico-sdk).

-If you can see mistakes or are able to suggest improvements please raise an issue; it would be nice to if this repository was useful to people.
+If you can see mistakes or are able to suggest improvements please raise an issue; it would be nice to if this repository was useful to people other than just myself.

 <img src="docs/breadboard_radios.jpg" width="400"/>